 Timm's Hill, however, blends in with its northwoods landscape; Rib Mountain sticks out like a mile-wide rib cage.

 It's the perfect spot for an alpine ski area, and there's been one on the mountain's north face since 1937.
 The top and south face is Rib Mountain State Park, and the Wisconsin DNR owns them both.

 It leases the ski area, however, to Charles Skinner Jr., who has invested millions to upgrade the ski hill, Granite Peak.

 It makes sense.
 It's easy to get to Wausau — it's all interstate or four-lane highway from Madison, Milwaukee, Chicago and the Twin Cities — and the mountain has a 700-foot vertical drop, the highest in Wisconsin and Michigan.

 The town at its feet supplies nearly 2,000 hotel rooms, many modestly priced, as well as restaurants, movie theaters and malls.
 There's even a highly regarded museum and a beautifully renovated opera house, which hosts Broadway shows on tour.

 The town is on the edge of the northern Wisconsin snowbelt and usually has plenty of snow for snowshoeing in the state park and cross-country skiing at Nine Mile Forest, one of the region's best Nordic skiing destinations.

-In fact, Wausau's parks, slopes, trails and ice rinks are used every year for the Badger State Winter Games, Wisconsin's big amateur sports festival, and the town's slogan is "This is as Up North as you need to be!"
+In fact, Wausau's parks, slopes, trails and ice rinks are used every year for the Badger State Winter Games, Wisconsin's big amateur sports festival, and the town has used the slogan "This is as Up North as you need to be!"